-A sensor network is a group of specialized transducers with a communications infrastructure intended to monitor and record conditions at diverse locations.
+A wireless sensor network is a group of specialized transducers with a communications infrastructure for monitoring and recording conditions at diverse locations.
 Commonly monitored parameters are temperature, humidity, pressure, wind direction and speed, illumination intensity, vibration intensity, sound intensity, power-line voltage, chemical concentrations, pollutant levels and vital body functions.

 A sensor network consists of multiple detection stations called sensor nodes, each of which is small, lightweight and portable.
 Every sensor node is equipped with a transducer, microcomputer, transceiver and power source.
 The transducer generates electrical signals based on sensed physical effects and phenomena.
 The microcomputer processes and stores the sensor output.
-The transceiver, which can be hard-wired or wireless, receives commands from a central computer and transmits data to that computer.
-The power for each sensor node is derived from the electric utility or from a battery.
+The transceiver receives commands from a central computer and transmits data to that computer.
+The power for each sensor node is derived from a battery.

 Potential applications of sensor networks include:

 - Industrial automation

 - Medical device monitoring

 - The Australian government uses sensor networks to enhance national security and help protect the environment.

 'wireless sensor network (WSN)' is part of the: